Introduction to mobile development

 Because of Xamarin’s powerful and comprehensive feature set, it fills a void for application developers that want to use a modern language and platform to develop cross-platform mobile applications.

-This Getting Started series focuses on getting started building iOS and Android applications.
-Microsoft offers tutorials for Windows Phone development here.
+This Get Started series focuses on getting started building iOS and Android applications.
+Microsoft offers information about Universal Windows Platform (UWP) development for tablets and desktops.
 To learn more about cross-platform development with Xamarin (including UWP apps for Windows), read the Building Cross-Platform Applications guide.

 Xamarin offers two commercial products: Xamarin.iOS and Xamarin.Android.
 They’re both built on top of Mono, an open-source version of the .NET Framework based on the published .NET ECMA standards.
-Mono has been around almost as long as the .NET framework itself, and runs on nearly every imaginable platform including Linux, Unix, FreeBSD, and Mac OS X.
+Mono has been around almost as long as the .NET framework itself, and runs on nearly every imaginable platform including Linux, Unix, FreeBSD, and macOS.

 On iOS, Xamarin’s Ahead-of-Time ( AOT) Compiler compiles Xamarin.iOS applications directly to native ARM assembly code.
 On Android, Xamarin’s compiler compiles down to Intermediate Language ( IL), which is then Just-in-Time ( JIT) compiled to native assembly when the application launches.